saharnazb/saharnazb.github.io/_pages/home.md

   Originally from Urmia, Iran, I completed both my bachelor’s and master’s degrees in Economics at Urmia University, a top-tier public university.
 I was admitted through Iran’s highly competitive national entrance exam (Konkour), and my education was fully funded by the government based on academic merit.
 In both degrees, I graduated at the top of my class: ranked 2nd out of 60 students in my undergraduate cohort and 3rd out of 30 in my master’s program.

-  As a first-generation college graduate, the first in my family whose parents did not attend college, these early milestones instilled in me a deep commitment to education and equity.
+  As a first-generation college graduate, whose parents did not attend college, these early milestones instilled in me a deep commitment to education and equity.
 These values continue to shape my teaching and research today.

 </div>